supermarsx/sora-json-prompt-crafter/readme.md

 Pull requests are welcome.
 Please open an issue first to discuss major changes.

+### Disclaimer

+The full legal disclaimer displayed in the application is stored in `public/disclaimer.txt`.
+This file is copied to the `dist` directory during the build so it can be viewed at `/disclaimer.txt` in production.

 ### License

 This project is licensed under the MIT License.